- 24 May 2021

 Programmatically, this allows media planners and buyers to run numerous small campaigns with detailed targeting options and alternative design options that can be optimized for local audiences, and even a dynamic design option that can help manage local traffic by accessing service points and databases.

-OOH, also helps to support other online activations, and a 2019 Nielsen study showed that more than half of all OOH users in the US use their mobile devices to look up brands, receive coupons, download apps, or shop online.
+Out-Of-Home, also helps to support other online activations, and a 2019 Nielsen study showed that more than half of all Out-Of-Home users in the US use their mobile devices to look up brands, receive coupons, download apps, or shop online.

 Add new Data for better targeting: